 If you don’t know the exact amount of income/wealth, you must estimate as best you can.
 Also check that the other information about income and deductions is correct.
 Examples of other information are employment income and interest on debt.

 Those who pay advance tax usually receive a payment form four times a year.
 You’ll receive these in your Altinn inbox or in your online bank.

-- If you've not received an invoice, you can find the account number for your tax collectorand create a KID number.
+If you've not received an invoice, you can find the account number and create a KID number.

 - 15 March